CenterForTheBuiltEnvironment/pythermalcomfort/README.rst

    pip install pythermalcomfort

-For advanced installation options, refer to the :doc:`installation guide <installation>`.
+For advanced installation options, refer to the installation Section in the documentation.

 Quick Start
 ===========